housegevity/hgApp/README.md

 # HouseGevity Prototype — Built in AngularJS using firebase and the Angular Seed project structure

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+This project is a prototype made for HouseGevity made by Joey Isaacson and protected under copyright.

 ## How to run locally

-* run `scripts/web-server.js'
 * install node 'npm install'
 * if you do not have grunt installed run 'npm install -g grunt-cli'
 * run 'grunt serve'